ryanfernald/The-Apathy-of-Kings/README.md

 functionality: support card isn't functional yet.

-functionality: write instance or dictionary for tracking game grid if that is a card in the spot.
+functionality: write instance or dictionary for tracking game grid if that is a card in the spot.[fixed] by modify GameControl.get_allowed_move_area() to restrict it.

-bug: game grid can have more than one card in it.
+bug: game grid can have more than one card in it. [fixed] by modify GameControl.get_allowed_move_area() to restrict it.

+functionality: get dragon in field

+functionality: get end turn button in field

+functionality: find a way to switch player's action to establish final game rule